Amr-elwetaidy/Data-Analysis-Process-Practice/README.md

 <a id='top'></a>
-# Investigating No-show appointments Dataset.
+# Investigating No-Show Appointments Dataset.

 ## Introduction
 This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.